openhab/openhab-docs/_addons_bindings/zwave/doc/logic/scenecontroller_0_0.md

 ### Group 1: Lifeline

 This group supports 5 nodes.

 ### Group 2: Basic Report On/Off button 1

-Send Basic Report (On/Off) when button #1 is used
 This group supports 5 nodes.

 ### Group 3: Basic Set On/Off button #1

-Sends Basic Set (On/Off) when button #1 is used
 This group supports 5 nodes.

 ### Group 4: Binary Switch Set On/Off button #1

-Sends Binary Switch Set (On/Off) when button #1 is used This group supports 5 nodes.
+This group supports 5 nodes.

 ### Group 5: Binary Toggle Switch Set button #1

-Send Binary Toggle Switch Set when button #1 is used.
 This group supports 5 nodes.

 ### Group 6: Multilevel Switch for button #1

-Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when button #1 is used.
 This group supports 5 nodes.

 ### Group 7: Basic Report On/Off button 2

-Send Basic Report (On/Off) when button #2 is used
 This group supports 5 nodes.

 ### Group 8: Basic Set On/Off button #2

-Sends Basic Set (On/Off) when button #2 is used
 This group supports 5 nodes.

 ### Group 9: Binary Switch Set On/Off button #2

-Sends Binary Switch Set (On/Off) when button #2 is used This group supports 5 nodes.
+This group supports 5 nodes.

 ### Group 10: Binary Toggle Switch Set button #2

-Send Binary Toggle Switch Set when button #2 is used This group supports 5 nodes.
+This group supports 5 nodes.

 ### Group 11: Multilevel Switch for button #2

-Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when button #2 is used.
 This group supports 5 nodes.

 ### Group 12: Basic Report On/Off button 3

-Send Basic Report (On/Off) when button #3 is used
 This group supports 5 nodes.

 ### Group 13: Basic Set On/Off button #3

-Sends Basic Set (On/Off) when button #3 is used
 This group supports 5 nodes.

 ### Group 14: Binary Switch Set On/Off button #3

-Sends Binary Switch Set (On/Off) when button #3 is used This group supports 5 nodes.
+This group supports 5 nodes.

 ### Group 15: Binary Toggle Switch Set button #3

-Send Binary Toggle Switch Set when button #3 is used.
 This group supports 5 nodes.

 ### Group 16: Multilevel Switch for button #3

-Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when button #3 is used.
 This group supports 5 nodes.

 ### Group 17: Basic Report On/Off button 4

-Send Basic Report (On/Off) when button #4 is used
 This group supports 5 nodes.

 ### Group 18: Basic Set On/Off button #4

-Sends Basic Set (On/Off) when button #4 is used
 This group supports 5 nodes.

 ### Group 19: Binary Switch Set On/Off button #4

-Sends Binary Switch Set (On/Off) when button #4 is used This group supports 5 nodes.
+This group supports 5 nodes.

 ### Group 20: Binary Toggle Switch Set button #4

-Send Binary Toggle Switch Set when button #4 is used This group supports 5 nodes.
+This group supports 5 nodes.

 ### Group 21: Multilevel Switch for button #4

-Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when button #4 is used.
 This group supports 5 nodes.

 ### Group 22: Basic Report On/Off button #5

-Sends Basic Report (On/Off) when button #5 is used This group supports 5 nodes.
+This group supports 5 nodes.

 ### Group 23: Basic Set On/Off button #5

-Sends Basic Set (On/Off) when button #5 is used
 This group supports 5 nodes.

 ### Group 24: Binary Switch Set On/Off button #5

-Sends Binary Switch Set (On/Off) when button #5 is used This group supports 5 nodes.
+This group supports 5 nodes.

 ### Group 25: Binary Toggle Switch Set button #5

-Send Binary Toggle Switch Set when button #5 is used This group supports 5 nodes.
+This group supports 5 nodes.

 ### Group 26: Multilevel Switch for button #5

-Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when button #5 is used.
 This group supports 5 nodes.

 ### Group 27: Basic Report On/Off button 6

-Send Basic Report (On/Off) when button #6 is used
 This group supports 5 nodes.

 ### Group 28: Basic Set On/Off button #6

-Sends Basic Set (On/Off) when button #6 is used
 This group supports 5 nodes.

 ### Group 29: Binary Switch Set On/Off button #6

-Sends Binary Switch Set (On/Off) when button #6 is used This group supports 5 nodes.
+This group supports 5 nodes.

 ### Group 30: Binary Toggle Switch Set button #6

-Send Binary Toggle Switch Set when button #6 is used This group supports 5 nodes.
+This group supports 5 nodes.

 ### Group 31: Multilevel Switch for button #6

-Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when button #6 is used.
 This group supports 5 nodes.

 ## Technical Information